marcinjahn/technology-notebook/src/docs/meta/cv.md

 Technical University in Łódz receiving the highest grade.

-During my studies I have taken part in the multinational [Eurobot](https://www.eurobot.org/) competition in France in a group of students.
+During my studies I have taken part in the multinational [Eurobot](https://www.eurobot.org/) competition in France with a group of students.
 It required designing, building, and programming of an automotive robot.
 Good teamwork was also necessary to join all those activities efficiently.